Normal wear and tear in rental properties: A guide for landlords

 Landlord

-What is normal wear and tear?
+What is considered normal wear and tear?

-Examples of normal wear and tear in rental properties
+Common examples of normal wear and tear

 • Fading, peeling, or cracked paint